gwalen/go-enterprise-app-dev/concurrency/concurrency.md

 ## Concurrency as first class citizen

 Goroutines are core of concurrency in Go.
-Goroutines are like light weight treads (?
-READM more).
+Goroutines are implemented as rich coroutines.
-They don't map one to one to os threads.
-There can be thousands of go routines (they cost couple KB on stack - how much exactly ?)
+They don't map one to one to OS threads.
+There can be thousands of go routines (each starts with own stack of 2 KB, which than is adjusted dynamically)

 When you create a Goroutine it is a independent concurrent process from its parent.
 You need a pipe to communicate between Goroutine which in go is called channel.
 Channels can be buffered or unbuffered.